Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/setup/working_on_pi.md

 In either case, you should regularly back up your work using Git and Github so you and your teammates can stay up to date on the progress of your project.

+## Connecting to PAWS secure from Raspberry Pi
+Using a University Wifi with a raspberry pi isn't always possible due to its SSO secure login.
+[Here](https://raspberrypi.stackexchange.com/questions/60492/how-do-i-connect-to-wifi-when-it-is-grayed-out) are some resources to work around this.
+Another option is to use a personal hotspot if the resources do not work for you.
+There are mutliple ways to solve this problem so you can try different things.

 ## Working Directly on the Pi (SSH/SSHFS, VNC, and MobaXterm)

 When possible, you should prefer to work directly on your Raspberry Pi, as it will make prototyping and debugging your XY Plotter a bit faster and easier.
 We understand this is not always possible, but it is the preffered way to complete this project, as it allows your team to get real-time feedback for your software.